CarlosViniMSouza/CarlosViniMSouza/README.md

   </a>
 </p>

 _The 'Top Langs' framework crashed because of the amount of code loaded in Jupyter and PyCharm when a project is started.
-On the right is the unhidden Python and Jupyter Notebook frame_
+No right is the unhidden Python and Jupyter Notebook frame_

 <p align="center">
   <a href="https://www.github.com/CarlosViniMSouza">